rplevka/gde/SECURITY.md

 By default, this app uses client-side `config.js` for simplicity.
 For production:

 1. Delete or don't commit `config.js`
-2. Use `server.py` with environment variables
+2. Use `server.go` with environment variables (or Docker)
-3. Update client code to use proxy endpoints
+3. Client code already uses proxy endpoints via `panorama-proxy.js`
 4. Deploy with proper environment variable management